blin/resume/evgeniy_petrov_cv.rst

 -----------------------
 2011 - Present “I-Free”, ltd, Saint-Petersburg:

-I am currently working as DevOp at the department of monitoring.
+I am currently working as DevOps at the department of monitoring.
 I am responsible for development, deployment and support of monitoring applications that work with Zabbix monitoring system.

 #.
 I've been responsible for migration from Nagios to Zabbix
 #.
 I've initiated and carried out migration of all monitoring scripts from
-   bash/awk/perl/php/ruby to python
+   bash/awk/perl/php/ruby to Python
 #.
-I've initiated migration of monitoring web applications to python,
+I've initiated migration of monitoring web applications to Python,
-   and new ones are since written in python
+   and new ones are since written in Python
 #.
-I've written alternative implementation of Zabbix agent in python
+I've written alternative implementation of Zabbix agent in Python
    and replaced Zabbix agent in production with it (see Zabby below)

 Open source projects
 --------------------
 Zabby_ :
-    Writing Zabby have immensly increased my knowledge of python, unit testing, UNIX daemons, linux proc filesystem, large scale production deployments (deploying to several hundred servers) and backwards compatibility.
+    Writing Zabby have immensly increased my knowledge of Python, unit testing, UNIX daemons, linux proc filesystem, large scale production deployments (deploying to several hundred servers) and backwards compatibility.